MRYingLEE/Algo_Cpp/BetterSolutions/Readme.md

 Given an array arr[] of length N, the task is to find the number of strictly increasing sub-sequences in the given array.
 (https://www.geeksforgeeks.org/count-number-of-increasing-sub-sequences-onlogn/?ref=leftbar-rightbar).

-Please check "increasing sub-sequences.cpp" or the following code snip
+Please check "increasing sub-sequences.cpp" or the following code snippet:

 ```c++
 #include <iostream>